arunj123/longan_nano/README.md

 This project demonstrates a composite USB device, which can expose multiple interfaces to the host computer simultaneously (e.g., a serial port and a Human Interface Device).

+**Note:** The USB Mass Storage (disk) function in this composite device is incomplete and will not work.

 ## Hardware Setup

 ### Target Board: Sipeed Longan Nano